The Importance of Air Compressor Maintenance

 - Look for the tank drain valve and open it to allow all trapped moisture to escape.
 You can also tilt the tank to let everything out.

-- Once done and you’re sure that all condensates have been drained, secure the valve to prevent moisture from getting in.
+- Once you’re sure that all condensates have been drained, secure the valve to prevent moisture from getting in.

 4. Change the Oil Separator

-When the compressor has been used for around 1,000 hours, it is time to replace the separator in order to ensure that the oil used in the machine is just but right.
+When an air compressor has been used for around 1,000 hours, it’s time to replace the oil separator.
 Here’s how to change it.

 - Open the valve to let out any air trapped inside the compressor.